Friday, June 28, 2019

 Kindness Towards The Dead

-While walking we see many dead animals and birds lying on road mostly due to accidents.
-From the day we started walking we would move them on the side and share prayers.
+While walking, we see many dead animals and birds lying on the road, mostly due to accidents.
+From the day we started walking, we would move them to the side and share prayers.

-Yesterday someone saw us moving a dog that was lying dead on a high way.
-He asked us why do we do that.
+Yesterday, ay someone saw us moving a dog that was lying dead on the highway.
+He asked us why we do that.
 We did not have an answer then.
-One of the logic was to remove an obstacle for those who are driving.
-In retrospect we realised that the first time both of us did this act was during our 30 days inturnship in 2014 when we were walking with a friend.
+One of the logics was to remove an obstacle for those who are driving.
+In retrospect, we realized that the first time we did this act was during our 30 days in an internship in 2014, when we were walking with a friend.

-A bunch of us were walking next to a water canal when he saw a dead dog.
-He said, let’s put a plastic bag on our hand and move him aside.
+A bunch of us were walking along a canal when he saw a dead dog.
+He said, "Let's put a plastic bag on our hand and move him aside.
 We did it and shared our prayers.
-He added every being has right to be treated respectfully even if dead.
+He added that every being has the right to be treated respectfully, even if dead.
 We think the seed was planted then.
-Since then it has become an involuntary act.
-We still don’t know why do we do but it feels satisfactory.
+Since then, it has become involuntary.
+We don't yet know why we do this, but it feels satisfactory.

 Friday, February 8, 2019